🎸 Don’t buy another guitar - get your current guitar set up properly by your local guitar tech!

 A proper setup is essential for several reasons:

-🎸 When is a Setup Required?
+🎸 When Are New Strings Required?

 🎸 Can I Do a Setup Myself?